 Bringing an intern on board for 8-12 weeks in the summer is a great way to get impactful work done and assess students for future employment at your startup.
 You don’t need to have a formal internship program or much structured onboarding to provide a successful experience.
 Students come with experience, ideas, and opinions and can ramp up quickly.
 MBA Career Management can help you identify interns for marketing, business development, analytics, product management, finance, or operations, for example.

-Meet Students in Philadelphia, San Francisco, or New York
+Meet Students in Philadelphia or San Francisco

 Get on Our Contact List